I like to pack light when I can for my bootcamp sessions. It’s similar to packing light when you go traveling.

 I call this type of workout a Double Trouble Circuit.
 Here’s a new version of it:

 Double Up Circuit

-Get into groups of 3 people.
+Get into groups of 3 campers.
 Each group has one person facing the finish line while the other two are facing away from the finish line.
-All three people have their arms linked together.
+All three campers have their arms linked together.

-Each group of three people line up side by side at a starting line.
-The finish line can be anywhere from 20 yards to 100 yards away.
+Each group of three campers line up side by side at a starting line.
+The finish line can be anywhere from 20 to 50 metres away.

-On the coaches “Go!”, each groups center person, with arms still linked, runs or lunges to the finish line as quickly as possible.
+On the coaches “Go!”, each groups centre person, with arms still linked runs to the finish line as quickly as possible.
 Their group members will be running backwards while they run forwards.

 Split the group into two even groups.
 One group will start on circuit 1 the other will start on circuit 2.

 Spend 7 minutes completing AMRAP on each circuit, then take a 2 minute break and swap circuits.
 Repeat so that each group does both circuits a total of two times.

 To be completed with a sandbag (or set of DBs, KBs or a tyre), clients should carry the sandbag with them from station to station.
 Perform 15 reps on each.